 This is Wants a Prize for Basic Decency.
 A character expects extra kudos for behaving in a situation like a decent human being instead of a Jerkass, even though basic humanity is expected of others by default.

-Can inspire Then Let Me Be Evil if the character is treated around as negatively as actual villains despite their good nature.
+It can inspire Then Let Me Be Evil if the character is treated as a real villain despite their good deeds.

 open/close all folders